What Do Machinery Maintenance Worker Do?

 - Pot Fluxer

-In 2016, there was an estimated number of 89,700 jobs in the United States for Machinery Maintenance Worker.
+There were about 89,700 jobs for Machinery Maintenance Worker in 2016 (in the United States).
 New jobs are being produced at a rate of 5.6% which is above the national average.
 The Bureau of Labor Statistics predicts 5,000 new jobs for Machinery Maintenance Worker by 2026.
-The BLS estimates 9,800 yearly job openings in this field.
+There will be an estimated 9,800 positions for Machinery Maintenance Worker per year.

 The states with the most job growth for Machinery Maintenance Worker are Utah, Idaho, and North Dakota.
 Watch out if you plan on working in Vermont, South Dakota, or Rhode Island.
 These states have the worst job growth for this type of profession.